foster95/kytchentable/README.md

                     return self.name

 ## Reservation Form
 The reservation form can only be accessed by registered users and upon a user clicking on "Make a Reservation" they are redirected to the account sign in page.
 Upon signing into their account, the full form is then shown.
 The form is built off one main model which includes time slots for the booking, and requires users to provide a guest name, a guest phone number, a guest email and their reservation details - the date they wish to make the reservation for and the timeslot they wish to book.
 Registered users are then given the option to complete the optional 'Allergies' section and 'Special Requests' sections.
-Upon confirming their reservation, the registered user is shown a green alert stating "Your reservation has been submitted succesfully!" informing the user that the reservation form has been sent to the website admin.
+Upon confirming their reservation, the registered user is shown a green alert stating "Your reservation has been submitted successfully!" informing the user that the reservation form has been sent to the website admin.
 To avoid overbooking, the model also includes a maximum figure so that once 15 tables have been booked in each slot, a registered user cannot book anymore in that slot.

 Regarding CRUD functionality, this ensures that the website meets the Create requirements.